Youth Leadership - What's On - Melbourne Zoo

 Program description

 Year 9-10 Science students from across the state are invited to join Zoos Victoria’s Youth Leadership program.
 Students will develop tangible and usable Science skills while growing as a leader in a group environment.
-They will learn from Zoos Victoria mentors and industry leaders and be supported to undertake a Science research project that will help inform a wildlife conservation project.
+They will learn from Zoos Victoria mentors and be supported to undertake a Science research project to inform a wildlife conservation project.
+Along the way, students will learn about First Peoples connections to the land and how to care for wildlife to ensure a sustainable future.

 What students will learn